tsahara/r7rs/content/overview.md

 All implementations of Scheme:

 - Must provide the base library and all the identifiers exported from it.

 - May provide or omit the other libraries given in this report, but each library must either be provided in its entirety, exporting no additional identifiers, or else omitted altogether.

 - May provide other libraries not described in this report.

 - May also extend the function of any identifier in this report, provided the extensions are not in conflict with the language reported here.

-- Must support portable
-code by providing a mode of operation in which the lexical syntax does not conflict with the lexical syntax described in this report.
+- Must support portable code by providing a mode of operation in which the lexical syntax does not conflict with the lexical syntax described in this report.

 ### 1.3.2.
 Error situations and unspecified behavior
 {{< label "errorsituations" >}}

 When speaking of an error situation, this report uses the phrase "an error is signaled" to indicate that implementations must detect and report the error.
-An error is signaled by raising a non-continuable exception, as if by the procedure ``raise`` as described in section~\ref{exceptionsection}.
+An error is signaled by raising a non-continuable exception, as if by the procedure ``raise`` as described in section 6.11.
 The object raised is implementation-dependent and need not be distinct from objects previously used for the same purpose.
 In addition to errors signaled in situations described in this report, programmers can signal their own errors and handle signaled errors.

 The phrase "an error that satisfies _predicate_ is signaled" means that an error is signaled as above.
-Furthermore, if the object that is signaled is passed to the specified predicate (such as ``file-error?`` or {\cf read-error?}), the predicate returns \schtrue{}.
+Furthermore, if the object that is signaled is passed to the specified predicate (such as ``file-error?`` or ``read-error?``), the predicate returns \schtrue{}.

 If such wording does not appear in the discussion of an error, then implementations are not required to detect or report the